Brachial Plexus Surgery

 He is nationally acknowledged for providing outstanding medical care and achieving results which meet or exceed patients’ hopes and expectations.

-A new study has revealed the best timing for patients to undergo Brachial Plexus surgery.
 There has been a lot of debate over when surgery should be performed.
-In some cases, the condition can spontaneously go away by itself.
-This means surgeons often prefer to delay an operation to see whether it is actually required.
+In some cases, the condition can spontaneously go away by itself which means surgeons often prefer to delay an operation to see whether it is actually required.
 However, if surgery is delayed for too long, it is known to result in a poor functional outcome.

 There were 43 studies included, and most showed surgery performed within three months had the best chance of success.
 The shorter the delay, the better patients scored in terms of quality of life and pain.